COMMGMT 2503 - Small and Family Business Perspectives II

 - The tests are conducted under closed book conditions and no materials whatsoever will be permitted to be taken into the test (with the exception of a calculator that cannot store text).
 Dictionaries of any kind are NOT permitted.

-- In order to encourage class discussion and give students the opportunity to demonstrate an understanding of the prescribed readings and the discussion questions, 10 percent of assessment will be based on class participation.
-Participation will be continually assessed throughout the semester.
+In order to encourage class discussion and give students the opportunity to demonstrate an understanding of the prescribed readings and the discussion questions, 10 percent of assessment will be based on class participation.
+A total of 10 tutorials will be assessed (1 mark per assessed tute x 10 tutes = 10%).
+For each of the assessed tutorials, each student will be awarded 0, ½ or 1 mark.

-- 14 marks awarded for improving the shareholder value of your company.
-Assessed from the 2nd week of the game, 2 marks will awarded each week for improving the value of your company (7 weeks x 2 marks per week = 14 marks).
+- 14 marks awarded for improving the shareholder value of your company each week (each rollover).
+Assessed from the 2nd rollover of the game, 2 marks will awarded each rollover for improving the value of your company compared to the previous rollover (7 assessable rollovers x 2 marks per rollover = 14 marks).

-More information about how to play the game will be made available to students during the semester.
+More information about how to play the game, and the group work moderation process, will be made available to students during the semester.

 Grades for your performance in this course will be awarded in accordance with the following scheme: